Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Previous Year Short & Long Questions With Answers - Principles of Management

 (i) Universal applicability: The principles of management are intended to apply to all types of organisations, business as well as non-business, small as well as large, public sector as well as private sector, manufacturing as well as the services sectors.
 However, the extent of their applicability would vary with the nature of the organisation, business activity, scale of operations, etc.

-(v) Mainly behavioural: Management principles aim at influencing behaviour of human beings.
-Therefore, principles of management are mainly behavioural in nature.
-It is not that these principles do not pertain to things and phenomenon at all; it is just a matter of emphasis.
+(v) Mainly behavioural: Management principles aim at influencing the behaviour of human beings.
+Therefore, principles of management are mainly behavioural It is not that these principles do not pertain to things and phenomena at all; it is just a matter of emphasis.
 Moreover, principles enable a better understanding of the relationship between human and material resources in accomplishing organisational purposes.

-(vi) Cause and effect relationships: The principles of management are intended to establish relationship between cause and effect so that they can be used in similar situations in a large number of cases.
-As such, they tell us if a particular principle was applied in a particular situation, what would be its likely effect.
+(vi) Cause and effect relationships: The principles of management are intended to establish a relationship between cause and effect so that they can be used in similar situations in a large number of cases.
+As such, they tell us if a particular principle was applied in a particular situation, what would be its likely effect?
 The principles of management are less than perfect since they mainly apply to human behaviour.
 In real life, situations are not identical.
-Therefore, accurate cause and effect relationships may be difficult to establish.
+Therefore, accurate cause-and-effect relationships may be difficult to establish.

-(vii) Contingent: The application of principles of management is contingent or dependent upon the prevailing situation at a particular point of time.
+(vii) Contingent: The application of principles of management is contingent or dependent upon the prevailing situation at a particular point in time.
 The application of principles has to be changed as per requirements.

 Q. 3.
 Explain Fayol’s principles of ‘equity’ and ‘order’ with examples.
 [Delhi Set II, Outside Delhi Set I 2011]